catspeed-cc/ProtonVPN-server-load/README.md

 **Note:** Currently script is only able to get Tier 2 (premium) servers.
 I am trying to find the API for Tiers 0 & 1.<br />
 **Note:** Currently num_results is not implemented.
 It will take minimal work to get it working.

+- If you get too many results, lower max_load.
+- If you get too few or zero results, increase max_load
+- If still have issues, ensure that you are using the correct 2 character country code (or state_code)

 This documentation will be updated when work is complete.

 ## Usage: